OneRepoMax/TheStrengthYard-CMS-Cloud-Terraform/README.md

 ## Deck and Video Explanation
 Link to Slides: https://docs.google.com/presentation/d/17zuJ6sH2_kKMItTLBuvlGAZF6J7Y9Nw4uQPQVVeJgtc/edit?usp=sharing

-Link to the video demonstration of deployment:
+Link to the presentation & video demonstration of deployment: https://youtu.be/SsGohLOr138

 ## Assumptions & Constraints
 From the instructions given, these were some of the assumptions that I made: